Beyka/Android-TiffBitmapFactory/README.md

 # Android-TiffBitmapFactory
 TiffBitmapFactory is an Android library that allow open *.tif image files on Android devices.

-Just now it has possibility to open tif image as mutable bitmap, read count of directory in file, apply sample rate for bitmap decoding.
+Just now it has possibility to open tif image as mutable bitmap, read count of directory in file, apply sample rate for bitmap decoding and choose directory to decode.

 ### Usage
 ```Java